docksal/docksal/docs/settings.md

 - `.docksal/etc/php/php-cli.ini` - command line PHP settings overrides
 - `.docksal/etc/mysql/my.cnf` - MySQL settings overrides

-Copy [examples/.docksal/etc](https://github.com/docksal/docksal/tree/develop/examples/.docksal/etc) into the `/.docksal` folder in your project repo and modify as necessary.
+Copy `examples/.docksal/etc` from the [Docksal project](https://github.com/docksal/docksal) into the `.docksal` folder in your project repo and modify as necessary.

 <a name="php-versions"></a>
 ## Using different PHP versions

 Switching PHP versions is done via the `docksal/drupal-cli` docker image tags.
 See which images are available on [Docker Hub](https://hub.docker.com/r/docksal/cli/).
 To make these changes you must have project configuration files.
 See [Project Setup](project-setup.md)

 To switch to a different image tag: